 Erin H., BS in Psychology, City College of NY, Recovery coach - Boston

-Brian J., MFA in Acting, ACT: American Conservatory Theater, San Francisco - actor, singer, Polarity Therapist - New York
+Brian J., MFA in Acting, ACT: American Conservatory Theater, San Francisco - actor, singer, Polarity Therapist - on leave

 Shahjehan K., BFA, UMass Lowell, musician and actor - Boston Paco L.,MFA, acting, FSU, Asolo Conservatory, BA in Theater from Marquette University stage actor - New York

-Julia R., BA in Theater, Cornell University -actor and writer, - Boston
+Julia R., BA in Theater, Cornell University -actor and writer, -on leave

 Jonathan R., Vassar College, music teacher at Plugged In Needham, - Boston